-Sexual harassment- Sexual harassment is prohibited.
+Sexual harassment is prohibited.
 Pitt County Schools believes that all students are entitled to work and study in school-related environments that are free of sexual harassment.
 To this end, students are prohibited from engaging in sexual harassment and students are advised that when evidence of sexual harassment is established, disciplinary action may be taken, up to and including long term suspension and expulsion in certain instances.

-Definition of Sexual Harassment: Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct constitute sexual harassment when:
+"Sexual Harassment": Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct constitute sexual harassment when:

-- 1. Submission to the conduct is made, either explicitly or implicitly, a term or condition of an individual's academic progress or completion of a school-related activity, or, - 2.
+- a.
+Submission to the conduct is made, either explicitly or implicitly, a term or condition of an individual's academic progress or completion of a school-related activity; or, - b.
 Such conduct has the purpose or effect of unreasonably interfering with a student's educational performance or creating an intimidating, hostile, or offensive environment.